How Do I Know If My Home’s Water Is Hard? I’ve talked a lot about...

 Monday, December 14th, 2020 @ 11:05am

 Trust me – there’s nothing better than being the grandparent with a swimming pool.
-Of course, my pool isn’t just for the grandkids benefit – when I get time off over the summer, odds are good, you’ll be able to find me either lounging in my pool, or sitting on my back deck, overlooking the pool.
+Of course, my pool isn’t just for the grandkids’ benefit – when I get time off over the summer, odds are good, you’ll be able to find me either lounging in my swimming pool or sitting on my back deck, overlooking the pool.
 If I am able to get any time off to relax at home, I’ll probably be poolside.

 There are a lot of good reasons to want to add a pool to your home, but before you break ground on your pool project, here’s what you’ll need to think about.